OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 How much revenue does each chatter message generate?
 This normalizes chatter performance across different shift lengths and conversation volumes.
 A chatter who sends 400 messages and generates $2,000 is outperforming one who sends 600 messages and generates $2,400 — the raw revenue number lies, the per-message rate tells the truth.

 Benchmark: $3.50–$8.00 per chatter message is a healthy range.
-Below $2.50 suggests chatters are sending too many low-value messages (over-chatting without conversion intent).
-Above $12.00 is exceptional and usually indicates a high-value niche with strong chatter training.
+Below $2.50 suggests chatters are sending too many low-value messages without conversion intent.
+Above $12.00 is exceptional — usually a high-value niche with strong chatter training.

 12. Content Cadence Compliance

 Benchmark: 90%+ cadence compliance is the target.
-Below 80% means you have a production consistency problem that will show up in retention numbers within 4–6 weeks.
+Below 80% means you have a production consistency problem that will show up in retention numbers within 4–6 weeks — guaranteed.

 13. PPV Price Per Piece (Average)